 Severely materially deprived persons have living conditions severely constrained by a lack of resources, they experience at least four out of the following nine deprivation items: (1) cannot afford to pay rent or utility bills, (2) keep home adequately warm, (3) face unexpected expenses, (4) eat meat, fish or a protein equivalent every second day, (5) a week holiday away from home, (6) a car, (7) a washing machine, (8) a TV, or (9) a telephone.

 In households with very low work intensity the work intensity

 Lebensbedingungen-Statistikverordnung ELStV) in EU-SILC 2012 register

-methodology – in former years only survey data is available – are
+– for former years only survey data is available – are an increase

-an increase in the data quality and reduced burden for respondents to
+in the data quality and reduced burden for respondents to the survey.

-the survey.
-To monitor the Europe 2020 strategy despite switching to
+To monitor the Europe 2020 strategy which started with data of EU-SILC

 Please consult our German website for tables and charts containing further information.

 |Results (overview): European indicators on social inclusion in Austria 2004 - 2019|

 |Target population Europe 2020 by age and gender 2019|